bchaffin/bchaffin.github.io/sisyphus/sisyphus.markdown

 ```
 After 2.5*10<sup>16</sup> terms, the only value under 10<sup>6</sup> which has not appeared is 579881.
 There was a "near miss" at a(9,721,580,668,313,845) = 642436, which filled in the only other missing number under 10<sup>6</sup>.
 Here are [all the numbers up to 10<sup>6</sup>](sis-simple-appear-1e6.txt) which have appeared.

 The sequence also goes all the way down to 1 a number of times, though the last was less than 3% of the way to the end of the computation.
-The indices of the terms which are 1 became the new sequence Axxx.
+The indices of the terms which are 1 became the new sequence [A396165](https://oeis.org/A396165).

 The final known term is a347297(25000000000000002) = 20022666037368021, with 12500000013450656 the next number to be added.
 This is enough information to resume the computation; but since I only tracked the appearance of numbers up to 10<sup>6</sup>, only one more record-low term can be found.
 More than that would need to restart at the beginning and track more small values.